How to Start a Small Business 101 — The Ultimate Guide

 Is Starting a Small Business for Me?

 Becoming a small business owner is one of the most rewarding and inspiring journeys a human being can take.
 It provides you with a chance to be your own boss, take control of your financial destiny, and become a meaningful contributor to your local economy and community.
 There will always be a reason not to take the plunge.
-But if there is one rule of small business — and life — it is that nothing will happen if you don’t make it happen.
+But if there is one rule of small business — and life — is that nothing will happen if you don’t make it happen.

 Really Though, Is Starting a Small Business for Me?